Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users

-The second way is to assume some kind of dependency across the observed and unobserved labels in the dataset.
-This type of Bayesian semi-supervised learning relies on undirected PGM \cite{JMLR:v12:yu11a} to build the prior, or a least not assuming independence \cite{6977247} between different training pairs $(\vec{x}, \vec{y})$.
-To keep things simple, we represent this fact by dropping the plate around $\vec{y}$ in Fig.~\ref{fig:pgmnlssl:semis}.
-The posterior is thus written in the usual way (Eq.\ref{eq:deeplearningbayesianposterior}), the main difference is that now $p(D_{\vec{y}}|D_{\vec{x}}, \vec{\theta})$ is chosen to enforce some kind of consistency across the dataset.
-For example, it could be defined by assuming that two points close together (according to a certain notion of closeness which depends on the input space) are likely to have similar labels $\vec{y}$ with a level of uncertainty that increases with the distance.
+\textbf{The second way} is to assume some kind of dependency across the observed and unobserved labels in the dataset.
+This type of semi-supervised Bayesian learning relies either on an undirected PGM \cite{JMLR:v12:yu11a} to build the prior or at least does not assume independence between different training pairs $(\vec{x}, \vec{y})$~\cite{6977247}.
+To keep things simple, we represent this fact by dropping the plate around $\vec{y}$ in Figure~\ref{fig:pgmnlssl:semis}.
+The posterior is written in the usual way (Equation \eqref{eq:deeplearningbayesianposterior}).
+The main difference is that $p(D_{\vec{y}}|D_{\vec{x}}, \vec{\theta})$ is chosen to enforce some kind of consistency across the dataset.
+For example, one can assume that two close points are likely to have similar labels $\vec{y}$ with a level of uncertainty that increases with the distance.

-Both approaches have a similar effect and the choice of one over the other will depend on the mathematical formulation one favors to build the model.
+Both approaches have a similar effect and the choice of one over the other will depend on the mathematical formulation favored to build the model.

-The semi-supervised learning strategy can also be reformulated as having a weak predictor that is able to give some \textbf{pseudo labels} $\vec{\tilde{y}}$, sometimes with some confidence level.
-Many of the algorithms that are used for semi-supervised learning use an initial version of the model, trained with the labeled examples \cite{lee2013pseudo}, to generate the pseudo labels $\vec{\tilde{y}}$ and train the final model with those labels.
-This is problematic for Bayesian neural networks, as if the prediction uncertainty is accounted for, then, it becomes impossible to reduce the uncertainty associated with the unlabelled data, at least not without an additional hypothesis in the prior.
-Using a simpler model \cite{Li2019} to get the pseudo labels, even if less current in practice, can help mitigate that problem.
+The semi-supervised learning strategy can also be reformulated as having a weak predictor capable of generating some \textbf{pseudo labels} $\vec{\tilde{y}}$, sometimes with some confidence level.
+Many of the algorithms used for semi-supervised learning use an initial version of the model trained with the labeled examples \cite{lee2013pseudo} to generate the pseudo labels $\vec{\tilde{y}}$ and train the final model with $\vec{\tilde{y}}$.
+This is problematic for BNNs.
+When the prediction uncertainty is accounted for, reducing the uncertainty associated with the unlabeled data becomes impossible, at least not without an additional hypothesis in the prior.
+Even if it is less current in practice, using a simpler model \cite{Li2019} to obtain the pseudo labels can help mitigate that problem.

-\subsection{Data augmentation}
+\subsubsection{Data augmentation}